innovation-manoa/innovation-manoa.github.io/index.md

 ![](/images/m2_network.png)

-## Milestone 3
+## Milestone 3: Connecting UI to backend

 Milestone 3 will start on April 28, 2017 and will end on May 9, 2017.

+The goal is Milestone 3 was to connect all of our frontend features to the backend.
+We updated the templates used on each page with form control templates from meteor-example-form.
+We also wanted to improve the UI of our application in Milestone 3.
+This meant implementing SweetAlert into our application and replacing the edit profile page.
+We decided a profile wasn't a big priority for a food delivery application and having a nice UI friendly SWAL form would be optimal.
+We also redid some of the design of the header for a more visually appealing web application.

+The goal of Milestone 3 was to connect the user interface to the underlying data model.
+This meant that we updated the templates for each page with calls to helper functions, and we created Javascript files for the templates with helper functions.
+We used the form control templates from meteor-example-form to simplify implementation of form processing.

 The goals for Milestone 3 are managed [here](https://github.com/innovation-manoa/manoa-dining-delivery/projects/3).

 Milestone 3 was implemented as [Manoa Dining Delivery GitHub Milestone M3](https://github.com/innovation-manoa/manoa-dining-delivery/milestone/3)::
 ![](/images/m3_issues.png)